tanyingshan/Autonomous-Robot-for-Cherry-Tomato-Ripeness-Detection/README.md

-# Autonomous Cherry Tomato Harvesting Robot
+# Autonomous Robot for Cherry Tomato Ripeness Detection

 ##  Project Overview
 This ROS 2 package controls an autonomous robotic arm to identify, approach, and harvest ripe cherry tomatoes.
 It integrates **YOLOv8** for real-time detection, **RGB-D Perception** for depth estimation, and **MoveIt** for motion planning.
 A user-friendly **Streamlit Dashboard** is included for live monitoring.